 It’s tempting.
 How cool would it be if you were able to really rock and claim to be a self-taught guitar player?
 How nice would it be to save a few bucks a month and learn guitar from a free YouTube video or a DVD?
 Undeniably, these sound like appealing options – but they’re also unlikely to bring success.
 The more likely scenario is that you’ll pick up bad habits and spend hours in frustration picking through musical concepts while watching the same video tips over and over.
+Your best bet is to find yourself some top quality private guitar lessons in Toronto.

 Taking music lessons is the best way to learn any instrument – and guitar is no exception.
 Don’t believe us?
 Here are five good reasons to consider real music lessons versus learning from a video.